kulhanek/cats-build/README.md

 # cats-build
-Utilities for testing and buliding of the [CATs - Conversion and Analysis Tools](https://github.com/kulhanek/cats) package.
+Utilities for testing and building of the [CATs - Conversion and Analysis Tools](https://github.com/kulhanek/cats) package.

 ## CATs Features:
 * processing data from simulations performed in the [AMBER](https://ambermd.org) package
 * various CLI utilitis for manipulation with topology, coordinates, and trajectories
 * scripting in the cats interpreter based on JavaScript

-## Testing Mode
+## Building and Installation

-The typical procedure is:
+### Testing Mode
 ```bash
 $ git clone --recursive https://github.com/kulhanek/cats-build.git
 $ cd cats-build